SESYNC-ci/netlogo-programming-lesson/docs/_slides/switches.md

 ## Switches and Labels

 What else is going on that we can track?
-Turtles are gaining and losing energy as the move around and graze.
+Turtles are gaining and losing energy as they move around and graze.

 Let's create a switch to allow us to toggle energy reporting on and off.